-2.3.1 2021 financial year STVR performance measures
+2.3.1 2022 financial year STVR performance measures

 STVR awards for most employees are discretionary and informed by performance outcomes that include the Group's values, risk expectations and a balanced scorecard to assess short-term Group, Business Unit and individual performance against specific KPIs.
 Individual performance outcomes for Values and KPIs inform the payment range available for STVR recommendations.
 The Risk assessment outcome informs whether an STVR reduction is required.
-Not fully meeting expectations for Values, Risk or KPIs has an impact on the STVR outcome, including the reduction of any STVR award to zero.
+Not fully meeting expectations for Values, Risk or KPIs has an impact on the STVR outcome, including the reduction of any STVR award to zero if appropriate.

 Non-financial measures have a material weighting in balanced scorecards for all employees including the CEO and Group Executives.
-Scorecard weightings cover financial/shareholder and non-financial measures linked to Group and Business Unit targets, and vary by role.
+Scorecard weightings cover financial and non-financial measures linked to Group and Business Unit targets, and vary by role.

-The Group guidance informing KPI development across the Group for the 2021 financial year includes four strategic categories: Shareholders, Customers, Leadership, and Business and Strategic Initiatives.
-The 'Shareholders' category (which contains any financial KPIs) has a maximum weighting of 30% for all employees in the Group.
+The Group guidance informing KPI development across the Group for the 2022 financial year includes four strategic categories: Shareholder, Customer, Leadership, and Business and Strategic Initiatives.
+The 'Shareholder' category (which contains any financial KPIs) has a maximum weighting of 40% for most employees in the Group.
+Exceptions are those roles which deal directly with retail banking customers, their managers and managers once removed, who have a maximum weighting of 33%.

 Risk is an important factor in accounting for short-term performance.
-The Group uses Profit after Capital Charge (PACC), a risk-adjusted measure, as a key measure of financial performance.
+The Group uses Profit After Capital Charge (PACC), a risk-adjusted measure, as a key measure of financial performance.
 PACC takes into account the profit achieved, and also reflects the risk to capital that was taken to achieve it.
 Moreover, in managing risk, all employees are required to comply with the Group and relevant Business Unit Risk Appetite Statements and role-related policies and procedures which contribute to a positive risk culture.

-The key 2021 financial year STVR scorecard performance measures for the CEO are outlined below:
+The key 2022 financial year STVR scorecard performance measures for the CEO are outlined below:

-Performance Category and measures Weighting Financial Shareholder > Group Cash Net Profit After Tax > Group Underlying PACC 30% Customer Net Promoter Score outcomes for consumer, business and IB&M customers Complaints remediation 10% Non-financial Leadership Group Leadership measure results (focus on talent and capability) 10% Nor Strategy Execution Progress on and quality of sustainable implementation and embedding of the APRA Remediation Action Program Progress on delivery of Group Strategic Priorities 50% STVR Modifiers Performance outcomes determined through assessment of the balanced scorecard are subject to the for assessments: > Risk and reputation: the Board has the discretion to adjust CEO STVR outcomes downwards include - where appropriate.
-Values: the Board has the discretion to adjust CEO STVR outcomes upwards or downwards includir where appropriate.
+Performance Category and measures Weighting Financia Shareholder Group Cash Net Profit After Tax Group Underlying PACC 30% Customer Net Promoter Score outcomes for consumer, business and IB&M customers Complaints remediation 10% Non-financial Leadership Group Leadership measure results with a focus on talent and capability 10% Non Strategy Execution > Embedding and sustaining improvements in governance, culture and accountability following completion of the program of work arising from the 2018 APRA Prudential Inquiry.
+Continued improvement in risk priority areas to keep the bank safe, sound and secure. > Progress on delivery of Group strategic priorities 50% STVR Modifiers Performance outcomes determined through assessment of the balanced scorecard are subject to the for assessments (gate/modifiers): Risk and Reputation: the Board has the discretion to adjust the CEO STVR outcome downwards income. where appropriate.
+Values: the Board has the discretion to adjust the CEO STVR outcome upwards or downwards included where appropriate. uding to zero

-2.3.2 2021 financial year LTAR pre-grant assessment outcomes
+2.3.2 2022 financial year LTAR pre-grant assessment outcomes